 Capacity of Rural Counties to Respond to an HIV or Hepatitis C Outbreak

 Rural counties may be potentially vulnerable to an HIV or hepatitis C outbreak among persons who inject drugs.
 How well equipped are these counties to handle an outbreak should one occur?
-Using mixed methods, we would provide a deeper understanding of rural counties at risk of an outbreak based on their characteristics and an assessment of their public health infrastructure.
-The project's purposes are to: (1) identify states at risk of an HIV or hepatitis C outbreak using indicators of opioid use and (2) understand the ability and resources of rural counties to address an outbreak.
-With secondary data sources, we will select 10-15 states for high rates of problem opioid use for further analysis of county health professionals and facilities, sociodemographic and economic characteristics that could impact clinical outcomes, and rural proximity to urban resources and providers.
-Additionally, we will conduct interviews with local stakeholders about their clinical capacity to respond to an outbreak.
+Using mixed methods, we provided a deeper understanding of rural counties at risk of an outbreak based on their characteristics and an assessment of their public health infrastructure.
+The project's purposes were to: (1) identify states at risk of an HIV or hepatitis C outbreak using indicators of opioid use and (2) understand the ability and resources of rural counties to address an outbreak.
+With secondary data sources, we selected 10-15 states for high rates of problem opioid use for further analysis of county health professionals and facilities, sociodemographic and economic characteristics that could impact clinical outcomes, and rural proximity to urban resources and providers.
+Additionally, we conducted interviews with local stakeholders about their clinical capacity to respond to an outbreak.

 Capacity of Rural Counties to Address an HIV or Hepatitis C Outbreak

 This study examines rural-urban differences in state and local health department capacity to prevent, prepare for, and respond to an HIV or hepatitis C outbreak.